Montana Shakespeare in the Schools

 Auditions for Shakespeare in the Schools

-Thank you for your interest in becoming a member of the Shakespeare in the Schools Acting Company.
-Casting for the 2012 fall tour of Macbeth is now complete.
+Thank you for your interest in becoming a member of the Montana Shakespeare in the Parks (MSIP) Acting Company.

-If time and schedules permit, private auditions in Bozeman can be arranged at any time by contacting our office (406) 994-3903 or we do accept video taped auditions.
-You may either submit a DVD or you can post your audition on YouTube and provide a link for us.
-Live auditions are always preferable.
-Casting is usually completed for the fall high school tour by the previous summer and for the spring elementary school tour by the previous winter.
-For more information, please call (406) 994-3903.
+If time and schedules permit, private auditions in Bozeman can be arranged at any time by contacting our office (406) 994-3903 or we will accept recorded audition pieces.
+You may either submit a DVD or post your audition to YouTube and provide us with a link.
+The deadline for videoed applications is Friday, January 22, 2016.

-Each year Shakespeare in the Schools employs 8 actors for a 13-week season that includes rehearsals and a multi-state tour in Montana and northern Wyoming.
+Shakespeare in the Schools (in its 25th season) employs 8 actors for a 10-week fall season that includes rehearsals and a multi-state tour in Montana and northern Wyoming.
+The 2017 season will present Twelfth Night.
+We are particularly looking for actor/educators who have the experience, interest and ability to be effective teachers as well as actors.
 The play rehearses for three weeks starting in mid-September and then tours the region for a ten-week period ending in mid-December.
-Starting salaries are $400/week plus room and board allowance while on tour.
+Starting salaries are $420/week plus room and board allowance while on tour.
 Housing in Bozeman is also provided.
-If you have any further questions, please feel free to contact our office.

 See more photos

 How Does This Work?Shakespeare in the Schools only charges schools 25% of the actual cost of keeping the program on the road.
 The other 75% is made up through a combination of grants and individual donations.
 School administrations most often cover the fee, but oftentimes parent-teacher organizations or community groups help to pay for part or all of the program.
-If there is a school in your community that you feel would benefit from the Shakespeare in the Schools program, please contact Susan Dickerson at email@example.com for more information on how you can help bring the program in.
+If there is a school in your community that you feel would benefit from the Shakespeare in the Schools program, please contact Anna Neikirk, Director of Production and Education, at email@example.com for more information on how you can help bring the program in.

 What Teachers and Students Are Saying About Shakespeare in the Schools